 Many products are locally sourced, and if you’re lucky enough to spend time with a Palestinian family, you’ll sample a variety of delicious homemade dishes.

 Middle Eastern and in particular Palestinian cuisine is praised in many new cookbooks, with good reason.
-Cookbooks will, however, never be able to give you the experience of eating authentic shakshouka, mujaddara or qidreh, made by Palestinians, in the heart of Palestine.
+Cookbooks will, however, never be able to give you the experience of eating authentic shakshouka, mujaddara, or qidreh, made by Palestinians, in the heart of Palestine.
 So, seat yourself in a restaurant and be prepared for deliciousness and a lot of olive oil.

-For a quick bite you can find shawarma’s falafels and kabobs that you will come back to in your dreams on any street corner.
+For a quick bite, you can find shawarma’s falafels and kabobs that you will come back to in your dreams on any street corner.
 For those with a sweet tooth, Hebron is heaven on earth, as it is called Palestine’s capital of sweet treats.
-Its kunafah (cheese-stuffed pastries) is famous and spread from Palestine to the rest of the Arab world and the west.
+Its kunafah (cheese-stuffed pastries) is famous and spread from Palestine to the rest of the Arab world and the West.

 There is something for everyone here, so what are you waiting for?

-3. Religious, Historical and Special Sites
+3. Religious, Historical, and Special Sites

 Palestine and its surrounding areas have significance for people all over the world.
 It is the Holy Land, the cradle of the three major monotheistic religions.
-The numerous sites spread over Hebron, Nablus, Ramallah, Jericho, Jerusalem and the surroundings will teach you about this history.
+The numerous sites spread over Hebron, Nablus, Ramallah, Jericho, Jerusalem, and the surroundings will teach you about this history.

 The Church of Nativity in Bethlehem is thought to be the birthplace of Jesus.
-Jerusalem harbors the Al-Aqsa Mosque, the Church of the Holy Sepulchre, the Western Wall, Via Dolorosa, the Temple Mount and many others.
+Jerusalem harbors the Al-Aqsa Mosque, the Church of the Holy Sepulchre, the Western Wall, Via Dolorosa, the Temple Mount, and many others.
 The atmosphere of these holy places takes you back to bygone times.
-Afterwards, you can let it all sink in while you are floating in the Dead Sea, buying souvenirs at the souk, or smoking hookah.
+Afterward, you can let it all sink in while you are floating in the Dead Sea, buying souvenirs at the souk, or smoking hookah.

 4. Learning the Political and Cultural Ins-and-Outs